juanpallotta/LPP/README.md

 - `lidarAnalysis_PDL1`: Receive the NetCDF file produced by `lidarAnalysis_PDL0` and produces a new NetCDF defined as data level 1 (L1).
 This L1 file contains the same information as the data level L0 and adds L1 products.
 These new data include corrected lidar files (like laser offset, bias correction, etc.), the cloud-mask, and molecular density profiles.
 Also, all the parameters used to produce this output are stored.
 This output is called the L1 data level of LPP.
 - `lidarAnalysis_PDL2`: Receive the NetCDF file produced by `lidarAnalysis_PDL1` and produces a new NetCDF file defined as data level 2 (L2).
 This L2 file contains the same data as L0 and L1, adding the optical retrieval from one selected elastic channel.
 Also, all the parameters used to produce this output are stored.
 This output is the L2 data level of LPP.

 It is important to remark that the output files produced in stages 1 and 2 contain all the information of its previous stage.
-The new file generated adds the new information of the stage under analysis in a NetCDF's sub-group called **L*x*_Data**, being ***x*** the data level number.
+The new file generated in each module adds the new information of the stage under analysis in a NetCDF's sub-group called **L*x*_Data**, being ***x*** the data level number.

-In the next figure, an output file is inspected with the software Panoply ([https://www.giss.nasa.gov/tools/panoply/](https://www.giss.nasa.gov/tools/panoply/)), where the data added in the stages L1 and L2 can be seen in their corresponding groups.
+In the next figure, an output file is inspected with the software Panoply ([https://www.giss.nasa.gov/tools/panoply/](https://www.giss.nasa.gov/tools/panoply/)), where the data added in the stages L1 and L2 can be seen in their corresponding groups, while the L0 data is stored in the root of the NetCDF file.

 ![Panoply sub-group](./Docs/Figures/sub_group_nc.png "NetCDF sub-group")

 The description of each variables and its dimensions are described later in this document (section [LALINET Data Type Format](#lalinet-netcdf-file-format)).

+## Runing a LPP module
-Each lidar analysis tool must be run in a Linux terminal, following the convention:
+Each LPP's module must be run in a Linux terminal, following the convention:

 <a name="run_module"></a>
 ```
-$./lidarAnalysis_PDLx /Input_File_or_Folder/ /Output_File analysisParameters.conf
+$./lidarAnalysis_PDLx /Input_File_or_Folder/ /Output_File analysisParameters.conf [Extra_Files]
 ```

 Where: